leorickli/bike-company-hadoop/README.md

 ## Final conclusions

 This dataset was too small for Hadoop to work properly, a simple Pandas query locally would be much faster compared to all the maps and reduces that Hadoop has to do in every single query.
 Hadoop is a better choice for handling large datasets when you need distributed processing, fault tolerance, scalability, and an ecosystem of tools for big data analytics.
 Pandas, on the other hand, is more appropriate for smaller datasets that can fit into memory on a single machine and for tasks that don't require distributed computing capabilities.

+There were plenty of queries that worked in a MySQL database but did not work in Hive.
+I had to adapt a lot of the queries for it to work on Hive.